 Additionally, WCSD is home to the One Webster Learning (OWL) program for elementary, middle, and high school students.
 OWL integrates social emotional learning with academics and related services.
 OWL enables WCSD to keep our students in our buildings, instead of referring them to a program outside of the district.
 It provides students with the same resources that their fellow One Webster peers have: buildings, classrooms, materials.
 WCSD also offers the Growth and Opportunity through Alternative Learning (GOAL) program.
 GOAL is the district’s alternative high school program for grades 9-12, enrolling students from both Webster Schroeder and Webster Thomas high schools and housed at Webster Schroeder High School.
 GOAL supports students academically, social emotionally, and behaviorally to enable them to earn their NYS Regents Diploma.

-For our youngest learners, WCSD provides a full-day (five-hour) UPK program to 4-year-olds at all seven of its elementary schools, Webster Schroeder High School, plus child care partners STARS Preschool and Kids First Childcare.
-WCSD is able to offer the half-day program as part of the state funding as an option to families depending on community interest.
+For our youngest learners, WCSD provides a full-day (five-hour) UPK program to 4-year-olds at all seven of its elementary schools, Webster Schroeder High School, plus child care partners.
+Half-day programs are also available depending on community needs where space is available.
+Locations are determined by the lottery and according to the child's home catchment for kindergarten.
 The play-based program engages students in social and emotional skills with a heavy emphasis on communication.

 All WCSD students participate in an outstanding music and fine arts curriculum beginning in kindergarten.
 For 17 years, WCSD has been honored by The National Association of Music Merchants Foundation as one of the Best Communities for Music Education in the United States.
 WCSD also has students regularly recognized as regional and national award winners in the prestigious Scholastic Arts and Writing competition.